Microchip PolarFire SoC Icicle Kit (microchip-icicle-kit)

 Direct Kernel Boot

-In this mode, the OpenSBI fw_dynamic BIOS image for ‘generic’ platform is used to boot an S-mode payload like U-Boot or OS kernel directly.
+When -bios is not specified or set to default, the OpenSBI fw_dynamic BIOS image for the generic platform is used to boot an S-mode payload like U-Boot or OS kernel directly.

 For example, the following commands show building a U-Boot image from U-Boot mainline v2021.07 for the Microchip Icicle Kit board: